aclysma/imgui-inspect/README.md

 ## Example

+A simple example is located in imgui-inspect-demo

-There are no included examples yet, but you could refer to [this project](https://github.com/aclysma/minimum/tree/master/minimum-framework/src/inspect).
-The property editor in [this video](https://www.youtube.com/watch?v=BON_RvVFiWY&t=30s) from that project shows this library being used within it.
+You could also refer to [this project](https://github.com/aclysma/minimum/tree/master/minimum-framework/src/inspect).
+The property editor in [this video](https://www.youtube.com/watch?v=BON_RvVFiWY&t=30s) shows this library being used within it.

 Many of the more complex use-cases, such as custom types and handling multiple selected values, are implemented there.